tcwcodes/coa-dev-challenges/frontend/README.md

 ### Challenge

-Your task is to create a webpage that displays information about the Most Dangerous Dogs in Austin.
+Your task is to create a webpage that displays information about the Dockless Scooters in Austin.
 This is an open‐ended challenge, so feel free to show off your creativity.
 This data comes from our Open Data Portal.
-For documentation, visit: https://data.austintexas.gov/Public-Safety/Declared-Dangerous-Dogs/ykw4-j3aj
+For documentation, visit: https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

 ### How does this work?